Finding the Greatest Common Factor (GCF) of 36 and 90: A complete walkthrough

 Q: Is there a limit to the number of numbers whose GCF can be found?

 A: No, the methods described can be extended to find the GCF of more than two numbers.
-For the prime factorization method, you would find the prime factorization of each number and then identify the common prime factors.
+But for the prime factorization method, you would find the prime factorization of each number and then identify the common prime factors.
 For the Euclidean algorithm, you would apply it iteratively to pairs of numbers.

 Q: Why is the Euclidean Algorithm more efficient for large numbers?